HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/using_dam_indexing.md

 # Using DAM Indexing

-This topic provides information about the indexing processes to make Digital Asset Management (DAM) a datasource for Search.
+This topic provides information about the indexing processes to make Digital Asset Management (DAM) a datasource for DX Picker.

 ## Initial indexing